groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

-## Disable default nginx vhost
+## Disable default nginx vhost (only the first time you set up a website)

     rm /etc/nginx/sites-enabled/default

 ## Create php-fpm vhost pool config file

+Add the following content to a new php-fpm pool configuration file.

+*On Ubuntu 16.04 and later* this file should be created at /etc/php/7.0/fpm/pool.d/yoursitename.conf *On Ubuntu 15.10 and before* this file should be created at /etc/php5/fpm/pool.d/yoursitename.conf

-Add the following content to a new php-fpm pool configuration file, at /etc/php5/fpm/pool.d/yoursitename.conf -- replace all occurrences of "yoursitename" with your truncated domain name, and all occurrences of "yourusername" with the name of the system user you've created for this website:
+Replace all occurrences of "yoursitename" in the configuration file content below with your truncated domain name, and all occurrences of "yourusername" with the name of the system user you've created for this website.

     [yoursitename]
     listen = /var/run/php-fpm/yoursitename.sock